JUMP_rr tutorial

 Search for your gene in the CRISPR dataset.

 Let us explore data related to the SLC2A2 gene.
-This gene encodes GLUT2, a glucose transporter primarily expressed in organs such as liver, pancreas and intestine.
+This gene encodes a glucose transporter primarily expressed in organs such as liver, pancreas and intestine.
 It plays a key role in glucose sensing and homeostasis.
 Given its involvement in metabolic processes, changes in SLC2A2 activity or expression could have significant phenotypic consequences that may be captured in image-based profiling data.

 To look for this you can use the Filter Tool, which helps narrow down the dataset based on specific search criteria.
-When you open the filter tab, a list of all available column names will appear (Figure 4A).
+When you open the filter menu, a list of all available column names will appear (Figure 4A).
 In this case, you would select the “Perturbation” column, use the default operator “=”, and enter “SLC2A2” in the search field to display only the rows associated with that gene (Figure 4B).

 You can also search for alternative names commonly used in the literature.
 To do this, select the “Synonyms” column, change the filter operator to “contains” or “like”, and enter an alternative name such as GLUT2, or another known synonym of your compound of interest (Figure 4D).

 Figure 4.
-Common usage of filtering options.
+Common filtering methods that can be used in the Feature Ranking table.
 Panel A shows the full list of columns available for custom filtering, including metadata such as Corrected p-value, Compartment, and others that support more advanced queries beyond gene-level filtering.
-B and C, illustrate how the number of entries returned depends on the filter type: a broader search using partial names (e.g., “SLC2A%”) yields more entries than an exact match (e.g., “SLC2A2”), which can help identify related genes within the same family.
-For instance, the GLUT (glucose transporter) family is encoded by different members of the SLC2A gene family (e.g., SLC2A1, SLC2A2, etc.), each representing a distinct transporter rather than isoforms of the same gene.
-D, highlights the utility of the Synonyms column, which maps alternative gene names used in the literature, especially useful for genes with multiple aliases or legacy names not directly listed under the Perturbation column.
+B and C illustrate how the number of entries returned depends on the filter type: a broader search using partial names (e.g., “SLC2A%”) yields more entries than an exact match (e.g., “SLC2A2”), which can help identify related genes within the same family.
+D highlights the utility of the Synonyms column, which maps alternative gene names used in the literature, especially useful for genes with multiple aliases or legacy names not directly listed under the Perturbation column.

 The table below describes the available logical operators (Table1).